Overcoat/Overcoat/README.md

 You can find the sample code [here](https://github.com/Overcoat/TwitterTimelineExample).
 Note that you'll need to run `pod install` to install all the dependencies.

 ## Usage

 ### Creating a Client Class
-Overcoat provides 4 different classes to subclass when creating your own clients:
+Overcoat provides 2 different classes to subclass when creating your own clients:

 Class                                   | Usage
 ----------------------------------------|---------------------------------------------------
-`OVCHTTPRequestOperationManager`        | Using with NSURLConnection and Mantle `OVCHTTPSessionManager`                 | Using with NSURLSession and Mantle `OVCManagedHTTPRequestOperationManager` | Using with NSURLConnection, Mantle, and CoreData.
-This is also a subclass of `OVCHTTPRequestOperationManager`
+`OVCHTTPSessionManager`                 | Using with NSURLSession and Mantle `OVCManagedHTTPSessionManager`          | Using with NSURLSession, Mantle, and CoreData.
-`OVCManagedHTTPSessionManager`          | Using with NSURLSession, Mantle, and CoreData.
 This is also a subclass of `OVCHTTPSessionManager`

-Both classes have identical APIs, but developers targeting OS X 10.9+ or iOS 7.0+ are encouraged to subclass `OVCHTTPSessionManager` (or `OVCManagedHTTPSessionManager` if you want CoreData support).
-Developers targeting OS X 10.8 or iOS 6.0 must subclass `OVCHTTPRequestOperationManager` (or `OVCManagedHTTPRequestManager` if you want CoreData support).
+Both classes have identical APIs.

 ```objc
 #import <Overcoat/Overcoat.h>